jsidrach/visual-react/README.md

 - [ ] Translate to Chinese and Spanish
 - [ ] Translate to additional languages if possible
 - [ ] Create SneakyCoders account on Play Store
-- [ ] Include ads in a non-intrusive way
 - [ ] Make sure all the items in [this checklist](https://developer.android.com/distribute/tools/launch-checklist.html) are completed
 - [ ] Publish the app
 - [ ] ????